TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 Internally the advisor uses these to:
 •	locate the current hand state,
 •	derive the preflop node (e.g. sb_open, bb_vs_sb_open),
-•	canonicalize the hero hand (e.g. AJo, KTs, JJ).
+•	canonicalize the hero hand (e.g. "AJo", "KTs", "JJ").
 Successful response (200 OK)
 On success the endpoint returns a preflop-only advice object:
 {